 Who should avoid Dermaplaning?

 Those with very oily or active acne should avoid this procedure as well as anyone with thick, dark facial hair.
-Acne prone skin can become sore and irritated with this procedure.
-Those with excessive facial hair will notice stubble as it grows back and experience “razor rashes”, spots under the skin and ingrown hairs.
+Acne-prone skin can become sore and irritated with this procedure.
+Those with excessive facial hair will notice stubble as it grows back and experiences “razor rashes”, spots under the skin and ingrown hairs.